 J.C.
 Penney and Sears...

 Business activity in the Chicago area unexpectedly increased at a notably faster rate in the month of October, according to a report released by MNI Indicators on Friday.
 MNI Indicators said its Chicago business barometer jumped to 66.2 in October from 60.5 in September.

-Consumer sentiment in the U.S. deteriorated by less than previously estimated in the month of July, according to a report released by Thomson Reuters and the University of Michigan on Friday.
+Consumer sentiment in the U.S. improved by more than previously estimated in the month of October, according to a report released by Thomson Reuters and the University of Michigan on Friday.
 The report said the final reading on the consumer sentiment index for October came in at 86.9 compared to the mid-month reading of 86.4.

-Personal income and spending in the U.S. both increased in line with economist estimates in the month of June, according to a report released by the Commerce Department on Friday, with the drop in spending accompanied by weaker than expected personal income growth.
+Personal spending in the U.S. unexpectedly decreased in the month of September, according to a report released by the Commerce Department on Friday, with the drop in spending accompanied by weaker than expected personal income growth.